25it004-cell/CODETECH-Task1/README.md

 Mentor: NEELA SANTOSH KUMAR

+Overview of the Project – Real-Time Chat Application

 The Real-Time Chat Application is a web-based communication system that allows users to exchange messages instantly through an interactive chat interface.
 The application provides a user-friendly environment where messages can be sent and received in real time without refreshing the page.